- Can I buy an annual subscription for the Scribbr Plagiarism Checker?

-The Scribbr Plagiarism Checker detect similarities between your paper and the official Turnitin database.
-Because many students write their references in the same way (for instance in APA Style), Turnitin finds many similarities with these sources.
+The Scribbr Plagiarism Checker detect similarities between your paper and a comprehensive database of web and publication content.
+Because many students write their references in the same way (for instance in APA Style), a plagiarism checker finds many similarities with these sources.

 A reference found by the check is not a form of plagiarism.
 Therefore, there is no need to take action.

 How to exclude your reference list from your results:

 You can exclude matches from your reference list in your Plagiarism Check results.
 However, please be aware that this might not always work, depending on your document.

 Step 1: Open your Plagiarism Check results.

 Step 2: Click the settings button in the “Sources overview” (see picture below).

 Step 3: Select exclude reference list. (see picture below).